Who We Are

 The FTCF will continue to research and promote raw milk safety programs to meet the ever growing demand of new producers and health conscious consumers for access to a safe and quality product.
 As the FTCF continues to grow in reach and scope of best practices concerning all food production, we welcome your support and welcome you into the larger community conversation of where our food comes from, how it is raised and the changes that can be outlined as we come to the table of what is possible.

-Jim Roberts, Interim President
+Jim Roberts, Secretary

 Jim Roberts is a Systems Engineer at Hewlett-Packard with a Masters of Science degree from Purdue University in Computer Science.
 For several years, Jim and his wife led the Dayton, Ohio chapter of the Weston A. Price Foundation (WAPF).
 He taught science labs in college, undergraduate computer classes at Purdue, and sign language for interpreters and sign choirs in church.
 His hobby has been photography since high school and was the primary photographer in numerous annuals.